mmistakes/so-simple-theme/_posts/blog/2017-05-08-Mozilla-fellowship.md

 I again had three sets of interviews, and my supervisor was even interviewed to check that he was supportive of spending my time as a Mozilla fellow for science.
 Everyone was really great (again) and I was over the moon when I received an email from Aurelia with the subject line: **2016 Mozilla Fellowships for Science: Congratulations!**

-Here's a picture of the congratulations cupcake that my lovely boyfriend bought for me:

 ![](../../images/congratulations-cupcake.jpg)
+*The congratulations cupcake that my lovely boyfriend bought for me when I was selected to be Mozilla fellow for science in August 2016*

 ### The whirlwind that has been the last 9 months